Moles And Skin Cancer Specialist

 Absolutely not!
 Nearly everyone has moles on their body.
 You may have anywhere from a few moles to a few hundred, and in most cases they're harmless.
 However, because moles are often the first indicator of skin cancer, it's important to keep a close watch on your moles for signs of changes.

-If you or your child has congenital moles — those moles that existed at birth or grew during infancy — it's best to get them evaluated by an experienced dermatologist like Dr. Elliott.
+If you or your child has congenital moles — those moles that existed at birth or grew during infancy — it's best to get them evaluated by a board-certified dermatologist like Drs.
+Suah and Ehrlich

 What type of mole changes should I watch out for?